Property Litigation Costs: Recovery and Negotiation

 Contact Us Today

-Property Litigation Costs arise from litigation which relates to a property dispute.
+Property Litigation Costs arise from civil litigation which relates to a property dispute.
 They can include disputes between landlords and tenants and disputes regarding ownership of property, whether it be residential, commercial or industrial.
 Property disputes can also include applications to have a leasehold extended and service charge disputes.
 As it can be seen below, the facts of the case and the conduct of the parties will largely impact the level of property litigation costs and the type of costs order which can be made by the Courts.

 Property Litigation Costs

-Legal costs of property litigation will usually include court fees, expert fees (such as Surveyor fees) and Solicitor’s legal fees, usually charged at an Hourly Rate.
+Legal costs of property litigation will usually include Court fees, expert fees (such as Surveyor fees) and Solicitor’s legal fees, usually charged at an hourly rate.
 The Solicitor’s hourly rate will depend on the Solicitor’s location, qualifications, and experience.

 The way in which costs are assessed, or the type of costs order made, depends upon where the property case is being heard.